Want the perfect workout program?Take Quiz

 Next, you will add the ice.
 A ratio of 3:1 is the most common water-to-ice ratio.
 Start here and adjust as necessary.
 As you add ice, you can measure the temperature of the water until it reaches your desired temperature of 50-59 degrees Fahrenheit.
 This may seem tedious, but it may help you, at least in the beginning, to give you an idea of how cold water feels.

 Once you’re fully submerged, start the timer and enjoy (or at least don’t suffer!).

-The best time to take an ice bath depends on why you’re taking them.
+The best time to take a cold plunge depends on why you’re taking them.
 As many people take ice baths for enhanced recovery and to reduce DOMS, they should be taken approximately 30-60 minutes post-workout.

 Some anecdotal evidence has suggested it can be up to 2 hours after, but this may not fit your schedule great.
 Most of us want to work out, take an ice bath, and then move on to our regular shower.

 If you have an acute injury, take your ice bath shortly after receiving the injury or immediately post-workout (assuming it's safe for you to exercise).

 In general, however, the morning is the best time to take one, shortly after you wake.
 Doing it at this time could jumpstart your metabolism, mood, or both!